New to HR? Templates, tools and development to make you a seasoned pro in no time.

 subject to the Fair Labor Standards Act to provide a notice to employees about the availability of insurance through the ACA's

 health insurance marketplace comprised of the federal or state-run public health insurance exchanges.
 As of Oct.
 1, 2013, employers were required to provide this notice to current employees and, going forward, to new employees at the time of hire.

 The DOL has two model notices to help employers comply, and the notices can be distributed either electronically or by hard copy:

-Both notices indicate in the upper right corner that they expire at the end of January.
+Both notices had indicated in the upper right corner that they were to expire at the end of January 2017.